daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   The following directions are for use in the Bitvise (or other choise SSH software) terminal console.
 Unless otherwise specified, type and run each line individually.

   :bulb: Instructors should contact Stata to discuss the best licensing options.
-A Stata Labs license may be best for this workflow, with the lab size corresponding to the number of students in the lab.
+A Stata Lab license may be best for this workflow, with the lab size corresponding to the number of students in the lab.

   #### Stata Installation <a name="adding-stata"></a>
   Download [Stata](https://www.stata.com/support/faqs/unix/install-download-on-linux/) for Linux